Ophiase/kafka-mlops-agent-pipeline/llm-server/README.md

-# LLM server - Ollama Instance
+# LLM Server

-Simple Docker-based server to host an Ollama LLM instance for local or networked use.
+This repository contains Docker-based servers to host various LLM instances for local or networked use.

 ## Remarks

-If you want you can use instead your own Ollama installation or the Ollama cloud service.
+You can use your own installations or cloud services for the LLMs.
+These servers are primarily placeholders for the respective docker-compose setups.
-This server is just a placeholder for the docker-compose.